shannenlolol/SG_Routing_UI_SL/docs/Test Procedures.md

 ## Test for 10: View Road Types Overlay

 **Objective:**
-Verify that road-type layers can be toggled on/off and rendered without clearing the route.
+Verify that road-type layers can be toggled on/off and displayed on the map.

 **Steps:**